-Excited to co-present with Meg Zuttermeister at the International Healing-Centered Education Online Conference.https://www.drangelacosta.com/conference-2023
+I was excited to co-present with Meg Zuttermeister at the International Healing-Centered Education Online Conference.https://www.drangelacosta.com/conference-2023 You can watch our presentation here:

 Restorative Practices are a framework for building community and for responding to challenging behavior through authentic dialogue, coming to understanding, and making things right.